Neil Turbin

-Neil Turbin (born December 24, 1963) is an American singer known for being the first full-time vocalist for thrash metal band Anthrax.
-He is the current lead vocalist and songwriter of heavy metal band Neil Turbin and DeathRiders, and a member of classic hard rock band Bleed the Hunger.
-Neil Turbin is the west coast Music Journalist for The Metal Voice Youtube Channel contributing over 200 rock celebrity interviews and hundreds of headline music news articles since 2015 to present.
+Neil Turbin (born December 24, 1963) is an American singer known for being the first vocalist for thrash metal band Anthrax, in which he appeared on their first studio album and two special collectors edition songs (Soldiers Of Metal, Howling Furies) included on some versions of Armed And Dangerous.
+He is the current lead vocalist of DeathRiders, and a member of hard rock band Bleed the Hunger.